 After years of being in the shadow of her gallerist husband, the widow Burden convinced Anton Tish (1998), Phineas Q. Eldridge (2002), and Rune (2003) to participate in the ruse, known collectively as Maskings.
 All three men had enjoyed varying degrees of success in the art world, so their new, fabulous work made discreetly by multi-media artist Burden wouldn’t appear utterly out of the blue.
-Oddly, their success was her failure was her success.
+Oddly, their success is her failure is her success.
 For instance, when one of the artists is fawned over by the press, critics neglect to identify Burden as an influence.
-She had enough of a reputation as an artist that it is an oversight, but not such an established reputation that it precluded her pursuit of the scam altogether.
-She could hardly wait for the moment when she would reveal the truth, so people would be forced to admit that female artists are overlooked.
-Alas, Rune went rogue and refused to take part in the exposé.
-He noted flippantly in an interview, “We live in a post-feminist age of gender freedom, transsexuality.
+She has enough of a reputation as an artist that it is an oversight, but not such an established reputation that it precludes her pursuit of the scam altogether.
+She can hardly wait for the moment when she will reveal the truth, so people will be forced to admit that female artists are overlooked.
+Alas, Rune goes rogue and refuses to take part in the exposé.
+He notes flippantly in an interview, “We live in a post-feminist age of gender freedom, transsexuality.
 Who cares which is which?
 There are lots of women in art now.
 Where is the battle?”
 Easier said from his position than Burden’s.

 The highs and lows of Burden’s burdensome experiment unfold through chapters presented as contributions written in memoriam by characters interspersed with journal excerpts.
 In these seeming primary sources, the characters veer off topic to share loosely related details about their pets or people’s auras, emphasizing their lack of investment in the experiment.
 Harry’s obsessive nature appears pronounced in comparison, bringing to mind the female-associated term, hysteria.
 There are some obvious foils, like Rachel, the psychotherapist best friend who identifies Burden’s post-betrayal behavior as irrational; Bruno, Burden’s new male love interest, who is as unmotivated as she is prolific; and even her granddaughter’s friend, who is able to forget a spat the very next day.

-It might be argued that Rune gets what was coming to him when he dies during his own performance art.
+It might be argued that Rune gets what was coming to him when he dies during his own performance.
 As a result, there are posthumous accounts of his life and legacy and a surge of interest in his practice.
 Frustratingly, even in death, Rune and Burden compete for attention.
-On the upside, reading his sister’s account humanizes him and creates empathy, leaving the reader conflicted about whether or not to detest him.
+On the upside, reading his sister’s remembrance humanizes him and creates empathy, leaving the reader conflicted about whether or not to detest him.